ZehaIrawan/instant_search/README.md

 With sidekiq we can put it in the background task and make it faster as it's using Redis as a job management store to process thousands of jobs per second.

+Note: request.remote_ip is changing as i type, but working properly without sidekiq

 ## Bug
 [x] Search doesn't work if navigate to analytics then come back [] trends on what people are searching for the most.